For new head of VA on LI, telemedicine is key effort

 Clinicians using high-definition video monitors can examine wounds, review prescriptions, answer questions, and even hold psychotherapy sessions — all without requiring the patient to be physically present.

-Last year, the VA spent more than $1.2 billion nationwide to provide telemedicine services to more than 700,000 patients, according to the House Committee on Veterans Affairs.
+The VA spent more than $1.2 billion nationwide in 2016 to provide telemedicine services to more than 700,000 patients, according to the House Committee on Veterans Affairs.

 Nationally, the VA is still in the early stages of developing a portfolio of telemedicine practices; Northport is part of the effort.